oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 ### 2.4.1  Content Type and Serialization

 OpenC2 messages are conveyed in the payload of MQTT `PUBLISH` control packets.
 As described in the [MQTT-V5.0](#mqtt-v50) specification section 3.3.3: "the content and format of the data is application specific" and therefore meaningless to the Broker.
-OpenC2 uses the following MQTT properties to convey essential information about the message to the recipient:
+OpenC2 uses the following MQTT `PUBLISH` control packet properties to convey essential information about the message to the recipient:

 * `Payload Format Indicator [Property 0x01]`:  This property is used to distinguish binary vs. UTF-8 encoded strings for the payload format, as specified in section 3.3.2.3.2 of the MQTT specification, and should be set as appropriate for the message serialization used.
 * `Content Type [Property 0x03]`: a UTF-8 Encoded String describing the content of the Application Message.
 For OpenC2 messages, the string `"application/openc2"` is used.